Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment.rst

 .. note:: Setting up skeleton files for the client, worker and agent services,
             is identical to the server, generally replace "Server" with the appropriate service name.

+The platform loads the plugins python package, and then calls the appropriate **peek{Server}EntryHook()** method on it, if it exists.

+The object returned must implement the right interfaces, the platform then calls methods on this object to load, start, stop, unload, etc the plugin.

 ----